 Perks of Single Page Application (SPAs)

-- Speed and responsiveness –Single Page Applications are fast; with them, a server doesn’t have to reload most resources such as HTML + CSS + Scripts with every interaction- only needing initial loading.
+- Speed and responsiveness –Single Page web applications are fast; with them, a server doesn’t have to reload most resources such as HTML + CSS + Scripts with every interaction- only needing initial loading.
 Afterwards only new data is downloaded from the server.
 Plus, SPAs only reload particular pieces of content- so they have a lighter server payload.

 - Offline support and caching – SPAs can cache to any local storage with dispatch.
 The SPAs sends one request to the server and then stores all the data it receives.
 The app can use the data, this is why an SPA can operate even offline, contrasting an MPA, so you can keep using it even if your device loses connectivity.

 - Ability to separate data and UI- SPAs are able to distinguish between the data and the user interface.
-This can hugely help to streamline testing during the web app development.
+This can hugely help to streamline testing during the single-page app development.
 Furthermore, such distinction allows you to handle all future integrations and possible changes in how data enters the SPA framework and goes to the other systems without massive implications for the interface.

 - Easier to debug with Chrome- this is because you can see all the code at once (since it’s all located on a single page).
 Furthermore, these apps are developed on frameworks that have their own Chrome developer tools like AngularJS Batarang or React developer tools etc.